wai-blue/adios-docs/Documentation/4. The basics/Designing forms.md

 # Designing forms

 The [Form](../5.%20Views/Form.md) view contains a flexible and easy-to-configure templating engine that can render complex forms for inserting or editing records in a [model](../6.%20Database/Model.md).
+With this templating engine and only a little coding, you will be able to create complex forms for manipulating your data.

-The definition of the template can contain:
+The definition of the Form's template can contain:

   * inputs to the columns of a model based on its [data type](../6.%20Database/Data%20types.md);
+  * lookups
+  * groups of inputs
   * columns
   * tabs
   * custom fields